tmrdev/new-repo-electron-portfolio-test/README.md

 yarn install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development (only dev build mode for testing purposes)
 ```
-yarn serve
+yarn electron:serve
 ```

 ### Compiles and minifies for production